MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 ---
-description: PowerShell has a extensible formatting system that allows you to present output in lists, tables, or custom layouts. ms.date: 10/07/2021
+description: PowerShell has a extensible formatting system that allows you to present output in lists, tables, or custom layouts. ms.date: 12/08/2022
-title: Using Format Commands to Change Output View
+title: Using Format commands to change output view
 ---
-# Using Format Commands to Change Output View
+# Using Format commands to change output view

 PowerShell has a set of cmdlets that allow you to control how properties are displayed for particular objects.
 The names of all the cmdlets begin with the verb `Format`.
 They let you select